MattCCC/fetchff/README.md

 - **100% Performance-Oriented**: Optimized for speed and efficiency, ensuring fast and reliable API interactions.
 - **Fully TypeScript Compatible**: Enjoy full TypeScript support for better development experience and type safety.
 - **Smart Error Retry**: Features exponential backoff for intelligent error handling and retry mechanisms.
+- **Automatic Request Deduplication**: Set the time during which requests are deduplicated (treated as same request).
 - **Dynamic URLs Support**: Easily manage routes with dynamic parameters, such as `/user/:userId`.
 - **Native `fetch()` Support**: Uses the modern `fetch()` API by default, eliminating the need for libraries like Axios.
 - **Global and Per Request Error Handling**: Flexible error management at both global and individual request levels.